wp-plugins/reorder/readme.txt

 == Description ==

 Enables simple drag and drop reordering of all custom post types.
+This is like the "postMash" plugin, but for custom content types.

 This plugin only support reordering of top-level posts (no hierarchy).